In this article, we’ll show you how to sign a document in Google Docs using four different methods:

 How to Sign a Document in Google Docs Without Any Hassle

 Here are four methods you can use to sign a document in Google Docs:

 1. Digital Signature Software – Signaturely

 Signaturely is one of the easiest methods of eSigning Google Docs quickly and efficiently.
 All you need to do is to open a free Signaturely account and connect it to your Google Drive.

 From there, you can add the signing fields to populate your documents digitally with signatures and send them to your signees.

 1. Start by creating your signature:

-Signaturely’s online signature creator allows you to generate your online signature by drawing or typingit and use this signature to sign any online document.
+Signaturely’s online signature creator allows you to generate your online signature by drawing or typing it and using this signature to sign any online document.

 If you prefer to draw your signature, click “Draw your signature”.
 Then draw it using your mouse, trackpad, or stylus.
-You can clear it and start again until you’re happy with how it looks.
+You can clear it and start again until you’re happy with its appearance.

 Finally, adjust the angle, color, and line thickness to make it completely unique.